TolaniAdedunmola/Dahel-Techies-Internship-Chess-Game-Analysis-/README.md

 - Top player rating trend
 - player performance by title

-# Data source  & Tool
+### Data Source

 The dataset used in this project was compiled and analyzed as part of my internship experience at Dahel Techies.

+### Tool

-Microsoft Excel: Data Exploration, Data Cleaning and Preparation
+* Microsoft Excel: Data Exploration, Data Cleaning and Preparation

-➢ Microsoft Power BI: Data Visualization, and dashboard
+* Microsoft Power BI: Data Visualization, and dashboard

-➢ Microsoft Power Query: Data Transformation
+* Microsoft Power Query: Data Transformation

 # Data Processing